Jzcob/hockey/SECURITY.md

 Effective Date: 11/16/2023.

-This Privacy Policy outlines how our Discord bot ("the Bot") handles and protects user information.
+This Privacy Policy outlines how our Discord bot ("Hockey") handles and protects user information.
 We are committed to ensuring the privacy and security of our users and their data.
 Please read this policy carefully to understand how we collect, use, and disclose information.

 1. Information Collection: